pystander/pystander.github.io/README.md

-# pystander.github.io
+# My Personal Website

-My personal web page on GitHub.
+This website is developed based on boilerplate from https://github.com/bedimcode/responsive-portfolio-website-Alexa.